ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions

 \subsection{Limitations and Future Work}

-While \sysname{} crawled information from the web to provide agents with correct factual information, there still remains the possibility for the agents to hallucinate throughout the conversation.
-Providing such information can result in over-reliance of the user and influence the decision outcome, especially for high-stakes decisions.
-As a result, the agents sometimes provided vague answers that did not meet the user's specific needs.
-In addition, the agents gave less opinionated responses due to the characteristics of LLMs being less opinionated.
-Future work could incorporate more advanced fact-checking pipelines to support the utilization of more reliable information, and additionally utilizing opinions online (e.g., online reviews, blog posts) to generate responses that more precisely reflect a single experience.
+While \sysname{} was designed and evaluated carefully, there are some inherent limitations that this work carries, including the design of agents, potential bias in deployment, and evaluation setup.

+\paragraph{Design of agents for information seeking.} Unlike web search where users can directly inspect original sources, \sysname{} intermediates information through agent representations.
+Even when the information is grounded in retrieved web content, this mediation can obscure what evidence supports an opinion, making it hard for users to judge credibility.
+In addition, the agent personas in \sysname{} may not reflect real-world individuals or authentic lived experiences, which may trigger false beliefs when conversations become more personal and subjective.
+Paradoxically, these same social cues may also encourage over-anthropomorphism and over-trust, especially during subjective or emotional exchanges.
+To reduce the risk of false beliefs and over-anthropomorphization of agents, future work could provide claim-level provenance (e.g., citations linked to specific statements), calibrate persona claims using external evidence, or offer user controls to soften or disable persona framing (e.g., switching to a neutral, evidence-first style when the system is uncertain).

+\paragraph{Potential risks in deployment.} Because \sysname{} can shape which options and criteria users consider, it could amplify biases in retrieved sources or be misused to steer users toward particular outcomes, for instance, through sponsored agents.
+These risks are especially salient for potential commercial deployment.
+Future work should study mitigation strategies such as disclosure of sponsorship or incentives, audits for systematic bias, and interaction designs that preserve user agency, such as through counter-arguments and imposing viewpoint diversity constraints.

-Moreover, our study was carried out as a lab study, where participants were given a pre-assigned decision domain and a relatively short time frame (20 minutes) to make the decision.
+\paragraph{Study settings.} Our study was carried out as a lab study, where participants were given a pre-assigned decision domain and a relatively short time frame (20 minutes) to make the decision.